OPS-E2E-PPE/VBA-Docs/api/Project.shaperange.value.md

     sRange.TextFrame2.AutoSize = msoAutoSizeShapeToFitText

     sRange.Value(1).TextFrame2.TextRange.Text = "This is a test.
-It is only a test." sRange(2).TextFrame2.TextRange.Text = "This is text box 2."
+It's only a test." sRange(2).TextFrame2.TextRange.Text = "This is text box 2."
 End Sub
 ```